donn/Phi/Readme.md

 ![macOS CI](https://github.com/donn/Phi/actions/workflows/mac.yml/badge.svg)
 ![Linux CI](https://github.com/donn/Phi/actions/workflows/linux.yml/badge.svg)

 Phi is a pure-ish RTL hardware description language based on Verilog that aims to be safer and more explicit.
+It was my undergrad thesis project.

 Phi aims to have:
 * No behavioral ambiguity